-The class participation grade is based entirely on the submission of very short writing assignments during the Monday lecture time, each week during the course.
-These assignments require students to provide short written answers to questions during class time.
-These in-class papers will be given at some point during each Monday lecture.
+The class participation grade is based on the submission of very short written assignments ("quizz") on Quercus during the Monday discussion time, each week during the course.

-- I will collect in-class papers each week; - In-class papers will be graded very coarsely (pass one point / fail zero point); zero points will be awarded to students who do not hand in a paper in class (no other way of submitting papers is accepted); - The TEN best scores for a student will count, and will form the basis of the class participation grade.
+- I will collect questions each week; - Questions will be graded very coarsely (pass one point / fail zero point); zero points will be awarded to students who do not hand in a paper in class (no other way of submitting papers is accepted); - The TEN best scores for a student will count.
 This accommodates for students unable to attend a lecture.

-Replication exercise
+Empirical exercise